Validity and Power of Heavy-Tailed Combination Tests under Asymptotic Dependence: Multivariate Regularly Varying Copula

 \begin{defn}[Tail dependence function and MRV copula] The upper \emph{tail dependence function} of a copula $C$ is

 A copula $C$ is an \emph{MRV copula} if its tail dependence function $D$ satisfies

 for some function $\ell$. \end{defn}

-The definition of MRV copulas requires that there exists a linear scaling limit as the tail dependence function approaches the origin.
-The limiting function $\ell$ is called the \emph{stable tail dependence function} of the copula $C$ and has the property $\ell(sv_1, \dots, sv_n)=s\ell(v_1,\dots, v_n)$ for any $s>0$.
-It also has the following integral representation (Eq.~(8.23) of \cite{beirlant2006statistics}):
+The definition of MRV copulas requires that there exists a first-order scaling limit as the tail dependence function approaches the origin.
+The limiting function $\ell$ is called the \emph{stable tail dependence function} of the MRV copula $C$ and has the homogeneity property $\ell(sv_1, \dots, sv_n)=s\ell(v_1,\dots, v_n)$ for any $s>0$ and any $v_1, \dots, v_n \geq 0$.
+It also has the following integral representation:

-where $H^*$ is a measure on the positive unit sphere $\punitsphereone{n}$, known as the \emph{spectral measure} of $C$ (for a formal definition of the spectral measure, see Chapter 8.2 of \cite{beirlant2006statistics}).
+where $H^*$ is a measure on the positive unit sphere $\punitsphereone{n}$, known as the \emph{spectral measure} of $C$ (see Section S2.2 for a formal definition of $H^*$ and the proof of \eqref{eq:define-l}).

 Intuitively, the stable tail dependence function $\ell$ captures the joint dependence of the multivariate distribution at the upper tail.
 For instance, when $n = 2$,

 where $(Z_1, Z_2)$ has copula $C$ and marginal CDFs $F_1$ and $F_2$.
 This quantity reflects the limiting conditional tail probability and thus summarizes the strength of tail dependence.